-The hypothesis test results show a significant influence between technological advances that can create positive digital marketing literacy and business success for MSME actors in the Malang Regency.
-Good technological advances can increase digital marketing literacy and create business success.
-Digital marketing literacy is a partial mediator between technological advances and business success (Diez-Martin et al., 2019; Lestari & Saifuddin, 2020; Rachinger et al., 2019; Rijayana et al., 2019).
+Based on the results of the hypothesis test that has been carried out, it shows that there is a significant influence between technological advances that can create positive digital marketing literacy so that it is able to create business success for MSME actors in Malang Regency.
+This means that good technological advances can increase digital marketing literacy and can create business success.
+Digital marketing literacy has an effective role as a partial mediator between technological advances and business success (Diez-Martin et al., 2019; Lestari & Saifuddin, 2020; Rachinger et al., 2019; Rijayana et al., 2019).
 Technological advances through digital marketing literacy increase the ability of MSME actors to design effective digital marketing strategies for MSMEs.
-MSME actors will also know the target audience and how to segment the digital market.
-In addition, they can also understand the importance of maintaining customer data security in digital marketing and have the skills to protect digital data from cyber threats.
-This will increase the success of the business of MSME actors.
+MSME actors will also have knowledge about the target audience and how to segment the digital market.
+In addition, they are also able to understand the importance of maintaining customer data security in digital marketing and have the skills to protect digital data from cyber threats.
+This will increase the business success of MSME actors.
 The market share of MSME businesses will increase and reach a wider distribution area.
-In addition, it also encourages the launch of innovations that get a positive response from customers.
-In the end, business success makes employees satisfied with the working conditions in the business, and MSME actors can provide training and development programs for employees.
+In addition, it also encourages the launch of new innovations that get a positive response from customers.
+In the end, business success makes employees satisfied with the working conditions in the business and MSME actors can provide training and development programs for employees